OpenHPS/openhps.org/docs/introduction.md

 ---
 layout: docs.njk
 tags: docs
-title: 'About'
+title: 'Introduction'
-menuOrder: 1
+menuOrder: 101
 redirect_from:
   - /docs/
+  - /docs/about
 ---

-# About
+## What is OpenHPS?
 OpenHPS is an open source hybrid positioning system that allows developers to fuse multiple positioning techniques and algorithms together in a graph topology.
-It is being developed by PhD Student [Maxim Van de Wynckel](https://wise.vub.ac.be/member/maxim-van-de-wynckel) as part of his research towards *Hybrid Positioning and Implicit Human-Computer Interaction* under the supervision of [Prof. Dr. Beat Signer](https://wise.vub.ac.be/member/beat-signer).
+The project is led by PhD candidate [Maxim Van de Wynckel](https://wise.vub.ac.be/member/maxim-van-de-wynckel) as part of his research towards *Hybrid Positioning and Implicit Human-Computer Interaction* under the supervision of [Prof. Dr. Beat Signer](https://wise.vub.ac.be/member/beat-signer).

 It was created as a positioning framework that can support various different positioning techniques, both during the *online* and *offline* stage.

+## What is OpenHPS not?

 ## Source
 Our repositories can be found on GitHub [https://github.com/OpenHPS](https://github.com/OpenHPS)